esikmalazman/PomodoroTimer-iOS/README.md

 # PomdoroTimer-iOSApp

-a simple pomodoro timer develop with swift programming language
+A simple pomodoro timer develop with swift programming language

+# Frameworks used
+1. UIKit
+2. AVFoundation
+3. Foundation
+4. XCTest

 # What I learn from this project